 I thought this was a great idea and have decided to help.
 After all I get a goodie bag from every cyclosportif, brevet or randonée, the contents of which now go straight into the box.
 In addition, I have recently changed the set up on my Orbea to more closely resemble that of my BMC.
 So, into the box went handlebars, saddle, pedals, saddle bag and tyres.
 In fact, it’s embarrassing how much stuff I have amassed in such a short space of time.

 The cycling club has recently changed its sponsors from Bouygues Telecom to Skoda, so that’s two sets of kit for the box.
-Although, I do appreciate it’s unlikely there’s any African cyclists the same size as my husband.
+Although, I do appreciate it’s unlikely there’s any African cyclists the same size as my beloved, or me!

 Some might say I was fickle.
 Less than a year after acquiring my first road bike, an Orbea Diva, I fell in love with another.